Resources

 Take a look at this short video, and then read on!

-The Servicemembers Civil Relief Act Provides Federal Protection
+What is the Servicemembers Civil Relief Act (SCRA)?

 The SCRA covers far more than early termination on your military rental property.
-The act is comprehensive and protects against penalties for outstanding credit card debt, mortgage payments, pending trials, taxes, and termination of the lease.
+The act is comprehensive and protects against penalties for outstanding credit card debt, mortgage payments, pending trials, taxes, and termination of lease.

 However, to legally break your lease, you can’t simply show your orders and move out when you choose.
 Termination becomes effective on the last day of the month following the month in which proper notice is delivered.

-- Full payment of rent for the following month
+4. Full payment of rent for the following month.

 What if your landlord ignores your rights under the SCRA?

 The Department of Justice (DOJ) advises military members to contact their nearest Armed Forces Legal Assistance Program office to verify that the SCRA applies to your situation.
-Dependents of servicemembers can also contact or visit local military legal assistance offices where they reside.
+Dependents of service members can also contact or visit local military legal assistance offices where they reside.

 What is a military clause?